freshworks/marketplace-sample-apps/Demo-Apps/sentimental_jeff_app/README.md

 ## Description

 This app analyses the ticket sentiment of the requestor and rates it.
-It can tell you if the tone of the message is angry, sad, indifferent or happy.
+It can tell you if the tone of the message is happy, sad, or indifferent.

 ***